PHP-ETL - Getting Started

 Get definition graph

-This will return a mermaid graph.
-Adding a -u will return the url to the mermaid graph image.
+This returns a Mermaid graph visualization of your ETL chain.
+Adding -u will return the URL to the Mermaid graph image.

 Adding an Easyadmin interface